availchet/FOODEX/README.md

 # FOODEX
-It is a canteen management system web app.
+It is a canteen management system. web-based app, to be updated...